-Keeping in touch with her Kentucky roots, Lark performs and programs bluegrass and Appalachian music regularly.
-She collaborated with Mark O'Connor on his CD "MOC4," released in June 2014.
+Keeping in touch with her Kentucky roots, Ms. Lark performs bluegrass and Appalachian music regularly and collaborated with Mark O'Connor on his album MOC4.
 She also plays jazz violin, most recently performing with the Juilliard Jazz Ensemble at Dizzy’s Club Coca Cola in New York City.
 She premiered her own Appalachian Fantasy as part of her Distinctive Debuts recital at Carnegie Hall, where she also gave the world premiere of Michael Torke’s Spoon Bread, written specifically for her stylistic capabilities.

-Tessa Lark is represented worldwide by New York-based Sciolino Artist Management, www.samnyc.us.
+Tessa Lark is represented worldwide by Manhattan-based Sciolino Artist Management, www.samnyc.us.